h8d13/Python-NextJS/Readme.md

 - Exceptional at rendering/routing (even server-side).
 - Convenient for building frontend and middleware.
 - Works well with Tailwind for custom themes (e.g., dark/light mode).
+- Can be made native using Electron runtime.

 ### Python Backend:
 - Powerful for heavy computations and backend tasks.
 - Native support for SQLite for database needs.
+- Built-in most devices

 ### Performance:
 - Sub-40ms response time for simple Python backend tasks.